Status

 2.5

-Represent Repository Collections such as archival series or other organising entities as Storage Objects; either self-contained with their member data within the Storage Object or as metadata-only Storage Objects referencing or referenced by other Storage Objects.
+Represent Repository Collections, such as archival series or other organizing entities, as Storage Objects; either self-contained with their member data within the Storage Object, or as metadata-only Storage Objects referencing or referenced by other Storage Objects.

 3